Written by Sneha Patwari, Corporate Secretary Lead

 - At least one shareholder (individual or corporate)

 - At least one director who is a Singapore resident.
-You may appoint a nominee director to fulfill this obligation.
+You may appoint a nominee director to fulfil this obligation.

 - A local company secretary